Gain access to personalized product screening, the best pricing, rewards, and more!

 For best results, apply insecticide treatments in the evening since these pests are less likely to be active or in the nest at night.
 Before carrying out any form of bee, wasp, or hornet treatment make sure you are properly dressed with personal protective equipment (PPE) or for the utmost protection a professional bee suit.

 We recommend using Stryker Wasp and Hornet Killer to eliminate stinging pest nests.
-Stryker Wasp and Hornet Killer is an aerosol spray that delivers a quick knockdown of wasps, hornets, and bees as well as their nests from a safe distance of 20-foot when spraying.
+This aerosol spray delivers a quick knockdown of wasps, hornets, bees, and their nests from a safe distance of 20 feet when spraying.
 To use, align the nozzle valve opening with the mark on the valve cup.

 Repel Them From Yard

-Perform a barrier treatment and spray around entry points like window and door frames and along the foundation with a handheld pump sprayer.
-Apply a 0.1% emulsion of Sylo Insecticide.
-You can do this by easily mixing 1/2 fl. oz. of Sylo Insecticide with 1 gallon of water.
-To prepare the solution pour half of the water into the spray tank, then add measured amount of Sylo Insecticide, then add remaining half of water.
-Close the sprayer lid and shake until solution is evenly mixed.
+To prepare the solution, pour half of the water into the spray tank, then add a measured amount of Sylo Insecticide, then add the remaining half of the water.
+Close the sprayer lid and shake until the solution is evenly mixed.

 Key Takeaways